Nitrate Water Filter Guide: Why Private Wells Need Testing First

 Private wells are the priority

-Public water systems are monitored under drinking-water rules.
+Public water systems are monitored under drinking-water rules, and EPA's limit for nitrate in public water is 10 mg/L measured as nitrogen.
 Private wells are the owner's responsibility.
-CDC notes that private wells are not regulated, treated, or monitored by officials the same way public systems are.
+CDC notes that private wells are not regulated, treated, or monitored by officials the same way public systems are, and recommends testing at least once a year.

 Carbon is usually the wrong default